tentjs/docs/src/components/nesting.md

 # Nesting components

-In Tent you can nest components by using the `mount` function inside the `view` method of another component.
+In Tent you can nest components by using passing a component as the first argument to a tag.

 ```typescript
 import { type Component, mount, tags } from "@tentjs/tent";